munozyanez/books_Archived/ir-problems/chapter2.md

 M_{1} = { {M_{m1} \cdot \eta} \cdot {\theta_{m1} \over \theta_{1}} }
 $

-Para resolver, se sustituyen los valores:
+To solve, the values are replaced:

 $
 M_{1} = { {1\mathrm{[N \cdot m]} \cdot 0,80} \cdot \frac{700}{1} }=
 {560,00\mathrm{[N \cdot m]}}
 $

-Haciendo el cálculo mecánico, que se deja como ejercicio, se demuestra que la posición mas desfavorable es la que se muestra en la siguiente figura:
+Doing the mechanical calculation, it is demonstrated that the worst case position is the one shown in the following figure:

 ![](.gitbook/assets/p3_1.svg)

-Por tanto la máxima carga que puede mover el robot en la posición mas desfavorable se calcula como sigue:
+Therefore the maximum load that the robot can move in the most unfavorable position is calculated as follows:

 $
 T_1={ P \cdot d } \Rightarrow P=T_1/d
 $

-Y sustituyendo:
+And replacing:

 $
 P=\frac {560,00\mathrm{[N \cdot m]}} {3,2\mathrm{[m]}}=
 {175,00\mathrm{[N]} \rightarrow 17,84\mathrm{[Kg]}}
 $

-## Problema resuelto 4
+## Problem solved 4

 ![](.gitbook/assets/problema8.png)

-El robot de la figura se mueve mediante un conjunto motor-encoder-reductor.
-El motor es de tipo AC, cuyo par máximo es de 1 \[N·m\], y la velocidad máxima es de 10000 rpm.
-El reductor es del tipo Harmonic Drive con relación d reducción de 150:1 y rendimiento del 90%.El encoder tiene 100 cuentas por vuelta.
-La distancia entre el eje del motor y el extremo del robot $l$ es de 1 \[m\].
-Se pide:

- \cdot  a) Calcular el peso máximo $Q$ que puede llevar el robot en su extremo.
- \cdot  b) Calcular la resolución lineal del movimiento en el extremo del robot.
- \cdot  c) Si el motor gira a su velocidad máxima, ¿a qué velocidad angular $en \[grados/s\]$ está girando la articulación?
+The robot in the figure is moved by a motor-encoder-reducer assembly.
+The motor is AC type, whose maximum torque is 1 \[Nm\], and the maximum speed is 10,000 rpm.
+The gear is of the Harmonic Drive type with a reduction ratio of 150:1 and efficiency of 90%.
+The encoder has 100 beads per turn.
+The distance between the motor shaft and the end of the robot $l$ is 1 ?
+It is ordered:

+     * a) Calculate the maximum weight $Q$ that can take the robot in its end.
+     * b) Calculate the linear resolution of the movement in the end of the robot.
+     * c) If the motor turns to its maximum speed, to what angular speed [deg/s] is turning the joint?

-## Solución
+## Solution

-### Apartado a
+### Section a

-El par solicitado en el caso más desfavorable, es:
+The pair requested in the worst case is:

 $
 T_1=Q \cdot l
 $

-Que debe ser igual y de sentido contrario al par ejercido por la articulación.
-Por lo tanto:
+It must be equal and opposite to the torque exerted by the joint.
+Therefore:

 $
 { Q = T_1/l }
 $

-Haciendo un balance de energía en la articulación:
+Making an energy balance in the joint:

 $
 \eta = {E_{1} \over E_{m1}} ={ {T_1 \cdot \theta_1} \over {T_{1m} \cdot \theta_{1m}} }; \quad
 T_1 = {\theta_{1m} \over \theta_{1}}  \cdot  T_{1m}  \cdot  \eta
 $

-Y sustituyendo los valores, resulta:
+And replacing the values, it turns out:

 $
 T_1 = { {150 \over 1} \cdot  1\mathrm{[N \cdot m]}  \cdot  0,90} = 135 \mathrm{[N \cdot m]}
 $

-Teniendo en cuenta lo anterior:
+Considering the above:
 $
 { Q = T_1/l } =
 {135 \mathrm{[N \cdot m]} / 1 \mathrm{[m]}}=
 135 \mathrm{[N]}
 $

 ### Apartado b

-La resolución lineal del robot se corresponde con el desplazamiento  \cdot  \cdot lineal \cdot  \cdot  mínimo en el manipulador en la situación más desfavorable.
-En este caso, no hay una posición mas desfavorable, así que culaquier posición vale para el cálculo.
-Se escogerá la cofiguración de $\theta=0$.

-En la siguiente figura se aprecia por qué el desplazamiento lineal en el manipulador se calcula de la siguiente manera:
+The linear resolution of the robot corresponds to the minimum  displacement in the manipulator in the most unfavorable situation.
+In this case, there is not a position better or worse, so any position is valid for the calculation.
+The setting of $\theta=0$ will be chosen.

+The following figure shows why the linear displacement in the manipulator is calculated as follows:

 $
 {X_p}={ \sin(\theta_{1}) \cdot L }